VictoryWekwa/Blogpost/ckfguiwd700hheds18ot5hkxp.md

 - [Reddit](https://reddit.com) is also a place where you can post questions and get answers and advice from others.

-These are not the only way to get help, there are several other ways to get help.
+These are not the only way to get help, there are other ways to get help too.
 You can also get help by asking questions in any community channel or group you belong to.

 > A popular saying has it that no one ever gets lost by asking questions.

-Thank you you for reading this  post, you can drop your comment on  other ways for programmers to get help and also like this post.
+Thank you for reading this  post, you can drop your comment on  other ways for programmers to get help and also like this post.